MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ### [Azure Front Door](#tab/afd)

-[Azure Front Door][azure-fd] is global layer 7 load balancer that securely exposes and protects workloads running in AKS by using the [Azure Web Application Firewall][azure-waf, and an [Azure Private Link](/azure/private-link/private-link-service-overview) service.
+[Azure Front Door][azure-fd] is global layer 7 load balancer that securely exposes and protects workloads running in AKS using the [Azure Web Application Firewall][azure-waf] and an [Azure Private Link](/azure/private-link/private-link-service-overview) service.

 :::image type="content" source="media/eks-web-rearchitect/front-door-aks.png" alt-text="Architecture diagram of the solution based on Azure Front Door.":::

 This solution uses [Azure Front Door Premium][azure-fd], [end-to-end TLS encryption](/azure/frontdoor/end-to-end-tls), [Azure Web Application Firewall][azure-waf], and a [Private Link service](/azure/private-link/private-link-service-overview) to securely expose and protect a workload that runs in [AKS](/azure/aks/intro-kubernetes).

-This architecture uses the Azure Front Door TLS and Secure Sockets Layer (SSL) offload capability to terminate the TLS connection and decrypt the incoming traffic at the front door.
+Azure Front Door TLS and Secure Sockets Layer (SSL) offload capability to terminate TLS connections and decrypt incoming traffic at the front door.
 Azure Front Door reencrypts the incoming traffic before forwarding it to the AKS-hosted web application.
 This practice enforces end-to-end TLS encryption for the entire request process, from the client to the origin.
 For more information, see [Secure your origin with Private Link in Azure Front Door Premium](/azure/frontdoor/private-link).

 The [NGINX ingress controller][nginx] exposes the AKS-hosted web application.
-The NGINX ingress controller is configured to use a private IP address as a front-end IP configuration of the `kubernetes-internal` internal load balancer.
-The NGINX ingress controller uses HTTPS as the transport protocol to expose the web application.
+It's configured to use a private IP address as a front-end IP configuration of the `kubernetes-internal` internal load balancer, and it uses HTTPS as the transport protocol to expose the web application.
 For more information, see [Create an ingress controller by using an internal IP address](/azure/aks/ingress-basic#create-an-ingress-controller-using-an-internal-ip-address).

 We recommend this solution for scenarios where you're deploying the same web application across multiple regional AKS clusters for business continuity and disaster recovery, or even across multiple cloud platforms or on-premises installations.
 In this case, Front Door can forward incoming calls to one of the backends (also known as *origins*) using one of the following routing methods: